ttionya/vaultwarden-backup/README.md

 And go to the directory where your backup files are located.

 If you are using automatic backups, please confirm the bitwarden_rs volume and replace the `--mount` `source` section.
+Also don't forget to use the environment variable `DATA_DIR` to specify the data directory (`-e DATA_DIR="/data"`).

 ```shell
 docker run --rm -it \